JayBrown/VBBar/README.md

 * Open your shell, `cd` to your BitBar plugins directory, and enter `chmod +x VBBar.30m.sh`
 * Launch BitBar again; it should now load VBBar
 * During load, VBBar will `chmod +x` the remaining subscripts
-* Once you have your VBB and Mapbox access IDs/tokens, you can enter them in the VBBar submenu ("System"); they will be stored in the OS X keychain
+* Once you have your VBB and Mapbox access IDs/tokens, you can enter them in the VBBar submenu ("System"); they will be stored in the OS X keychain; if you don't enter a Mapbox access token, VBBar will cURL the public Google Maps API instead, which precludes certain data like walking directions

 ## To-do